ethyca/fides/docs/fides/docs/tutorial/add.md

     - FIDESCTL__API__DATABASE_URL=postgresql://postgres:postgres@db:5432/fidesctl
 ```

-> For an explanation of the above configuration options, see [the `docker-compose` documentation](https://docs.docker.com/compose/compose-file/).
+> See [the fidesctl deployment guide](../deployment#step-2-setup-the-fidesctl-web-server) for a more detailed fidesctl server setup walkthrough, and [the `docker-compose` documentation](https://docs.docker.com/compose/compose-file/) for an explanation of the above configuration options.

 ## Add `Makefile` Commands